 “Well, Bree,” I said.
 “Welcome to the Moon.
 What are you studying to be?”

 “Scientist, I think, maybe marine biologist,” Bree said.
-She sipped her clear liquor drink escorted along the glass rim with a green lime wedge.
+She sipped her clear liquor well-drink escorted along the glass rim with a green lime wedge.
 “I don’t know, I’m always confused, but yeah, science, I like science, I just don’t want to have to sell stuff, that’s scary.”

 “I live that fantasy,” I said.
 “I sell stuff.”